 Where:

-- FFI stood for the free fluid bulk index in %
+• FFI stands for the free fluid bulk index in %

-With the analysis of SDR model and Tim-Coates model, some difficulties could be found that the undefined parameters were too much, and we also must understand reservoir porosity, FFI, and BVI.
-In practical application, the determination of the value of FFI and BVI were depended on the value of NMR T2cutoff, which divided the NMR T2 distribution into two parts, equaling to FFI and BVI separately.
-But the determination of the value of T2cutoff was a general problem.
+With the analysis of the SDR model and Tim-Coates model, some difficulties could be found, such as the undefined parameters being too much, and we also must understand reservoir porosity, FFI, and BVI.
+In practical application, determining the value of FFI and BVI depended on the value of the NMR T2 cutoff, which divided the NMR T2 distribution into two parts, equaling FFI and BVI separately.
+However, determining the value of the T2 cutoff was a general problem.

 Absolute Permeability References: